plp13/qman/doc/TROUBLESHOOTING.md

 > **:question: I don't like the way Qman looks**

-Use a different one of the supplied [themes](https://github.com/plp13/qman/config/themes).
-Or build your own (and open a pull request to to add it to the repository).
+Use a different one of the supplied [themes](../config/themes).
+Or build your own theme (and open a pull request to to add it to the repository).

 For instructions on how to use themes, refer to Qman's manual page or look inside [config/qman.conf](../config/qman.conf)